munificent/game-programming-patterns/book/object-pool.markdown

 ## Sample Code

-### First pass

 Real-world particle systems will often apply gravity, wind, friction, and other physical effects.
 Our much simpler sample will just move particles in a straight line for a certain number of frames and then kill the particle.
 Not exactly film caliber, but it should illustrate how to use an object pool.

+We'll start with the simplest possible implementation.
 First up is the little particle class:

 ^code 1